 Follow the path just to the left of the workshop

-At the bottom of the hill, by the road, bear left, go through a gate and you'll see a tunnel under the road
+At the bottom of the hill, by the road, bear left, go through a gate and you'll see a tunnel that you take under the road